-Twenty four super unconventional kettlebell exercises you probably didn’t know of, and more than likely should be introducing to your training program and workouts.
-Not only do we have plenty of unconventional favourites from Cavemantraining, but several awesome kettlebell enthusiasts have submitted their favourite unconventional kettlebell exercise, people like Steve Cotter, Rik Brown, Levi Markwardt, Kelly Manzone, Taco Fleur and Joe Daniels.
+Twenty four super unconventional kettlebell exercises you probably didn’t know of, and more than likely should be introducing to your training program and kettlebell workouts.
+Not only do we have plenty of unconventional favorites from Cavemantraining, but several awesome kettlebell pro’s have submitted their favorite unconventional kettlebell exercise, people like Steve Cotter, Rik Brown, Levi Markwardt, Kelly Manzone, Taco Fleur, and Joe Daniels.

 I won’t bore you any longer with fluff and get straight to it.

 - Kettlebell Flip-Catch-Squat